Lucarda/pdvst3/README.md

     #   macOS: Pd.app
     #   Linux: pd
     # Note: omit the final slash in path

-    MAIN = <string>
-    # The .pd file for Pd to open when the plugin is opened.

-    ID = <string[4]>
-    # The 4-character unique ID for the VST plugin.
-This is required by VST and
-    # just needs to be a unique string of four characters.

-    SYNTH = <TRUE/FALSE>
-    # Boolean value stating whether this plugin is an instrument (VSTi)
-    # or an effect.
-    # Both types of plugins can send/receive midi events.

     DEBUG = <TRUE/FALSE>
     # Boolean value stating whether to display the Pd GUI when the plugin is opened.